Selling Furniture, Flip for Cash

 Or, maybe it is simply time to downsize your wall-to-wall collection of used furniture.

 There are many reasons you might decide selling your furniture is right for you.
-Selling furniture and antiques is a large business.
+Flipping furniture and antiques is a large business.
 Indeed, the resale business (of clothes, furniture, and other commodities) generated roughly 17 billion dollars in the US in 2016 according to some researchers (Dun & Bradstreet Research).
 Surprisingly, a greater percentage of Americans now shop at resale shops compared to outlet stores (15% compared to 11%), and the industry shows no signs of slowing down.
+Find antique furniture near you.

 This Article will Walk you through the 12 Insider Tips of Selling Furniture that antique dealers and furniture consignment shops don’t want you to know!
 This guide will give you a handle on exactly how, where and to who you can sell your used goods.
 You may ask yourself, should I sell at an antique mall?
 Maybe you had your eye on a consignment shop.
 Or maybe you were ready to give Craigslist a whirl!
 Like many, you might just be overwhelmed by eBay!